jeromeetienne/threex/src/threex.proceduralcity/README.md

 ---------------------------
 * the side texture for a building shows the floors.
 * It alternate between row of window and row of floor
-* window row are dark with a small noise to simulate lights in each room.
+* window row are dark with a small noise to simulate light variations in each room.
 * upscaling texture without filtering